REQUEST COURSE INFORMATION

 Health Career Soft Skills For Success

-In the professional world we come across terms like hard skills and soft skills.
+In the Health Professional world we come across terms like hard skills and soft skills.
 What is the difference?
-Are they necessary to succeed in the professional world?
+Are they necessary to succeed in the Health Professional world?

 Hard skills are easy to quantify, specific, teachable abilities that are acquired through formal education, training courses, and experience on the job.
 It is your knowledge and expertise in a particular field that makes you employable.
 Those are the skills that employers and recruiters require you to have to be even considered for a position.
 If you ever looked for a job in your profession you know exactly what they are because they are on your resume.
 Hard skills can be learned and perfected over time, tested at a job interview.